microprediction/microprediction/docs/retrieve.md

+## Retrieving predictions

 After you [publish](https://microprediction.github.io/microprediction/publish.html) repeatedly for some time, you can retrieve predictions submitted by other people's algorithms.

 ### Python
 To retrieve predictions for the 70 second horizon: